roadsidemultimedia/Docs/customize/adding-custom-scripts.md

 The Custom Scripts Editor can be used to add any kind of custom or third party `<script>` such as Google Analytics tracking code.

-However, the Custom Scripts editor **doe not** support `CSS`, `LESS` or `PHP`, if you wish to add these types of customization to your website, please use the correct methods.
+However, the Custom Scripts editor does not support CSS, LESS or PHP, if you wish to add these types of customizations to your website, please use the correct methods.

 <div class="row-fluid">
 	<div class="span12">